wqruan/HawkEye/README.md

 ## Accuracy of HawkEye
-(Table 1, Table 2, Table 6, Table 7, Table 8, Table 9, Figure 6, and Figule 7)
+(Table 1, Table 2, Table 6, Table 7, Table 8, Table 9, Figure 6, and Figure 7)

 After runningthe following script, `Data/modelname-i.txt` would contain the profiling results from HawkEye in Table 1, Table 2, Figure 6, and Figule 7.